MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/data-soft-delete.md

 ### Output

-The output of the command contains information on which extents were replaced.
+The output of the command contains information about which extents were replaced.